Checking drug interactionsInformation and resources for checking potential drug interactions

 - Include name, dose, route, frequency and duration of every drug an individual is taking.

-- Ask about recently stopped drugs, OTC medications, dietary supplements and complementary medicines, and if there are any medications they have been advised to take, but do not actually take.
+- Ask about recently stopped drugs, OTC medications, dietary supplements and complementary medicines, if a compliance aid is used and if there are any medications they have been advised to take, but do not actually take.

 - Look up unfamiliar drugs - search reliable, evidence-based sources of information and/or contact other health-care professionals (e.g. pharmacists).